swiftlang/swift-evolution/proposals/0000-updated-integers.md

 feature that has been deliberately removed is the concept of `the widest integer type`, which will require a straightforward code migration.

-Existing code that does not implement its own integer types (or rely on existing protocol hierarchy in any other way) should not be affected.
-It will be slightly wordier due to all the type conversions that are no longer required, but will continue to work.
+Existing code that does not implement its own integer types (or rely on the existing protocol hierarchy in any other way) should not be affected.
+It may be slightly wordier than necessary due to all the type conversions that are no longer required, but will continue to work.

 ## Non-goals